malcolmsailor/efficient_rhythms/docs/index.md

 1. You can find the settings files that generated all the examples in this section in the `docs/examples` folder.
     `docs/examples/example_base.py` is shared among each example.
-So you can build the first example with the command `python3 efficient_rhythms.py --settings docs/examples/example_base.py
+So you can build the first example with the command `python3 -m efficient_rhythms --settings docs/examples/example_base.py
     docs/examples/example1.py`; for subsequent examples, just replace
     `example1.py` with the appropriate file.